splunk/observability-workshop/content/en/synthetics/docs/real-browser-checks/index.md

 ---
-title: Lab Overview
+title: Real Browser Check
 linkTitle: Real Browser Check
 weight: 1
+description: >
-description: Scripting and configuring a Real Browswer Check
+  Scripting and configuring a Real Browswer Check
 ---

 This Lab walks your through using the [Chrome Selenium IDE](https://chrome.google.com/webstore/detail/selenium-ide/mooikfkahbdckldjjndioackbalphokd?hl=en) extension to create a synthetic transaction against a Splunk demo instance and creating a Splunk Synthetic Monitoring Real Browser Check (RBC).
 In addition you also get to learn other Splunk Synthetic Monitoring checks like REST API checks and Uptime Checks.